altogic/altogic/examples/react-phone-authentication/README.md

 With phone number authentication, the application will send an SMS code to the user through **Twilio**.
 After users receive the SMS message from the provider, they can use this code to verify their phone number.

 It is also possible to further set up the authentication system through other providers such as **MessageBird** and **Vonage**.

+You can find the written tutorial of this demo app on our [Medium blog.](https://medium.com/altogic/how-to-build-phone-number-based-authentication-with-react-altogic-and-twilio-4776fc0c7613)

 ## Features